 Career Pathways provides both secondary and post-secondary educational options for high school and adult learners.
 Click on any program below to learn more.

 High School Programs:

-The dual enrollment program enables high school juniors and seniors to enroll in college courses for which they earn both high school and college credit.
+The dual enrollment program enables high school students to enroll in college courses for which they earn both high school and college credit.
 Dual enrollment courses are offered at 23 area high schools.
 These courses maintain the same high-quality educational standards as those taught on campus at John Tyler.